ibm-cloud-docs/power-iaas/faq.md

 [^3]: Install [insserv package](/docs/sap?topic=sap-power-vs-set-up-power-instances#power-vs-addtl-sw-sles-sap) as a prerequisite.
 [^4]: Install [insserv package](/docs/sap?topic=sap-power-vs-set-up-power-instances#power-vs-addtl-sw-sles-sap) as a prerequisite.

-The S1022 systems supports RHEL 8.4 (and later) and SLES 15 SP3 (and later) versions.
-SAP Netweaver is not certified for use with S1022 systems, making them suitable exclusively for non-production workloads.
+The S1022 systems support RHEL 8.4 (and later) and SLES 15 SP3 (and later) versions.
+[JIRA-PPC-4873 update start]{: tag-teal} The RHEL 9.2 stock images can be deployed on the systems that has core-to-vCPU ratio set to 1:10 or greater.
+[JIRA-PPC-4873 update end]{: tag-teal}
 {: note}

-If you opt for a Linux subscription directly from Red Hat or SUSE, you will need to bring your own image. {{site.data.keyword.powerSys_notm}} supports custom images for following Linux distributions:
+If you opt for a Linux subscription directly from Red Hat or SUSE, you will need to bring your own image.

+{{site.data.keyword.powerSys_notm}} supports custom images for following Linux distributions:

 General purpose:
 * SLES 12 SP4 or later and SLES 15 SP1 or later